Search

 Management Responsibility

-Edition 10 reduces the number of elements previously seen in Edition 9 from eight to four.
-However, this reduction doesn’t necessarily mean that elements were removed from the code; instead, it means that elements are consolidated adequately into their appropriate sections.
+Edition 10 consolidates the management responsibilities previously seen in Edition 9.
+However, this reorganization doesn’t necessarily mean elements were removed from the Code; rather, it indicates they are adequately tightened and integrated into their appropriate sections.
+Additionally, there is a stronger alignment of leadership and execution with an emphasis on system-level responsibility.

 Food Safety Culture

-A new distinction in food safety culture in Edition 10 is that, in addition to establishing food safety culture objectives as seen in Edition 9, a “positive” food safety culture must also be met with the new edition.
-Site management is responsible for building a positive food safety culture.
+A new distinction in food safety culture in Edition 10 is that, in addition to establishing food safety culture objectives as seen in Edition 9, the new edition also requires a “positive” food safety culture.
+Site management is responsible for fostering a positive food safety culture.
+Food Safety Culture is expected to be demonstrated, evaluated, and supported by evidence, not just measured by a numeric score.
 Additionally, a food safety culture plan is required as it is a GFSI requirement.

 Change Management

-In the new addition, not only is there a new clause, 2.3.5 Change Management, but it also requires the development of documented procedures for handling changes of all types.
+In the new edition, Change Management requires the development of documented procedures for handling changes of all types.
 For example, how do you control for change, and how is it documented?
-The clause applies to several changes, ranging from personnel to processes.
+This area applies to several changes, ranging from personnel to processes.

 Corrective Actions